TrashMonks/wiki-issue-tracker/README.md

 - **Typos or minor inaccuracies:** we ask that if you notice a typo or a small inaccuracy in the wiki, you edit it yourself rather than file an issue.
-These issues can typically be resolved in far less time than it takes to file an issue on them.
+These problems can typically be resolved in far less time than it takes to file an issue on them.
 If you need an account to fix a minor issue that you observe, please submit an [account creation request](https://wiki.cavesofqud.com/wiki/Special:RequestAccount)